STEM educators collaborate as an interdisciplinary team to plan, implement, and improve integrated STEM learning experiences.

 What do skillful teachers believe, know, and do — individually and collaboratively — to promote the learning and achievement of each and every student?
 All Rockhurst High School faculty members participate in this training.

 We needed faculty input prior to moving forward.
 This helped shape a shared vision and lead to a shared understanding of our values.
-The goal is a shared excitement and sense of co-ownership.
+The goal was to foster shared excitement and sense of co-ownership.